 While these are great places to start, they don’t necessarily guarantee quality.
 Whatever rehab you find, you should do thorough research, read reviews, and if possible, schedule an in-person tour or meeting.
 Additionally, be careful with Internet-based commercial directories, generic websites, ads offering free treatment placement, websites that offer unsolicited referrals, or unverifiable rankings.

-About Our Veteran Drug Rehab Program
+About Our Veteran Drug Rehab Treatment Program

 Rally Point is a state licensed and Joint Commission accredited alcohol and drug rehab located southeast of Baker, Florida in Palm Beach County.
 We have a staff that is trained in trauma-informed care, cognitive behavioral therapy, co-occurring disorders treatment, and more.
 Some of our staff are veterans themselves which allows us to a supportive, non-judgmental community for our veteran clients.
 As a TRICARE provider, we’re proud to serve those who have served us.
 Contact us on our 24/7 confidential hotline at (888) 797-2559 or take our online assessment to get started on your personalized treatment program.